okreend/ok_fyo/README.md

 All other credits mentioned on top of scripts

-Should any be missing kindly let us know at [InfinityJE](https://t.me/infinityje) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [FyonaSupport](https://t.me/FyonaSupport) or simply submit a pull request on the readme.

-## Daisy X the telegram Bot Project
+## Fyona the telegram Bot Project
 The Main Branch (Basic features only)

 DaisyX v1.0(core)